Liaison Travel Plus

 Urgent Care Co-Pay: $20 Emergency Room Co-Pay: $100

 In-Network- 10% for the first $5,000 of accumulated expenses only.
 After that, the plan covers 100% up to the policy maximum.
 Out of Network: 20% for the first $5,000 and then the plans pays 100% up to the policy maximum .

 Outside USA: No Co-insurance.
 Plan pays 100% up to policy maximum, after deductible is met.

 After the deductible, in the USA, within PPO network: plan pays 90% up to the selected policy maximum.
 Outside PPO Network plan pays 80% for the first $5,000 and then 100% after that up to policy maximum.

 Outside the USA, plan pays 100% up to policy maximum, after deductible is met

 Lifetime of the policy

 Once Annually or Per Policy Period.

-Renewable with a $5 fee each time you renew up to a maximum of 364 days.
+Extendable with a $5 fee each time you extend up to a maximum of 364 days.

 Full refund available if cancelled before start date.
 Pro-rated refund available after start date if no claims have been made( $25 Cancellation Fee Applicable)